ganesh250684/TerraformAI-Docs/samples/azure_ai_report.md

 ```
 + name                      = "spoke-to-hub"
 ```
-→ A new name is being assigned to the virtual network peering.
+→ A new peering connection named "spoke-to-hub" will be created.

 ```
 + resource_group_name       = module.spoke.azurerm_resource_group.spoke.name
 ```
-→ This specifies the resource group where the peering will be created.
+→ The resource group for this peering will be set to the spoke's resource group.

 ```
 + virtual_network_name      = module.spoke.azurerm_virtual_network.spoke_vnet.name
 ```
-→ This indicates the virtual network that will be involved in the peering.
+→ This peering will connect to the spoke's virtual network.

 ```
 + remote_virtual_network_id = module.hub.azurerm_virtual_network.hub_vnet.id
 ```
-→ This sets the remote virtual network ID for the peering connection.
+→ The remote virtual network ID will be linked to the hub's virtual network.

 ```
 + allow_forwarded_traffic   = true
 ```
-→ Forwarded traffic is allowed through this peering connection.
+→ Forwarded traffic will be allowed through this peering.

 ```
 + allow_gateway_transit     = false
 ```
-→ Gateway transit is not enabled for this peering.
+→ Gateway transit will not be enabled for this peering.

 ```
 + use_remote_gateways       = true
 ```
-→ This peering will use remote gateways.
+→ Remote gateways will be utilized in this configuration.

 **Details**
 - **Name**: spoke-to-hub
 - **Resource Group**: module.spoke.azurerm_resource_group.spoke.name
 - **Virtual Network**: module.spoke.azurerm_virtual_network.spoke_vnet.name
+- **Remote Virtual Network**: module.hub.azurerm_virtual_network.hub_vnet.id

 **Impact Assessment**
-This virtual network peering allows the spoke network to communicate with the hub network, enabling shared services and resources.
-The configuration supports efficient routing of traffic, with minimal risk as it complements existing network setups.
+This change creates a peering connection from the spoke to the hub, allowing resources in the spoke network to access services in the hub network.
+This is essential for applications that require data exchange between different network segments.

 **Use Cases Enabled:**
-- Resource sharing between spoke and hub networks.
-- Efficient routing of traffic for applications hosted in different networks.
+- Inter-network communication for applications
+- Centralized management of resources

 **Benefits**
-- Enhances overall network architecture.
+- Enhanced security through controlled access
-- Facilitates better resource management across networks.
+- Better resource utilization across networks

-### 3. 🔄 azurerm_linux_web_app - API Web App Update
+### 3. 🔄 azurerm_linux_web_app - API Web Application

 - **Resource**: `azurerm_linux_web_app.api`
 - **Action**: UPDATE IN-PLACE
 - **Risk Level**: 🟡 MEDIUM